people are a diverse bunch. Some were born here and grew up by the sea, others

 Darryl started at Sanford in 2006 as an apprentice electrician and has been with us ever since.
 He loves coming up with new ideas that reduce breakdowns and finds it exciting to work in an industry with so much potential.
 When he’s not working, Darryl’s great passions are golfing and travelling.

-Ravi has been with Sanford for almost three years now and is part of the night shift operations team in the pack room.
+Ravi has been with Sanford since 2003 and is part of the night shift operations team in the pack room.
 He takes pride in making sure our frozen products are up to our quality standards and looking for ways to make things run smoother and smarter!
 Outside of work, Ravi is a fitness freak.

-Adele’s been working with us for eight years and helps with packing, grading, running the machines and carrying out quality checks – all with a smile.
+Adele’s been working with us since 2007 and helps with packing, grading, running the machines and carrying out quality checks – all with a smile.
 Adele enjoys continually learning and upskilling.
 Outside of work, she gets creative with junk – painting it and creating new treasures.

-Harris has three years’ experience in the fishing industry and five years in aquaculture.
+Harris has been with us since 2011 and has experience in the fishing and aquaculture industry.
 He started with Sanford as a packer and has worked his way up to a supervisor role, which he loves.
 The other aspect Harris enjoys about seafood is eating it!
 Outside work, Harris is captain of the Waitohi Rangers rugby club.